Who actually ‘owns the rights’ to massage?

 What a strange question!
 But, let’s try to come up with an answer.
 As you will see, there are all kinds of entities who could stake their claims to massage.
 Here is a list of 13 of them.

-Do the professional massage therapists own it through their licenses?
+- Can the professional massage therapists claim it through their licenses?

-What about the red light districts all over the world who advertise massage in most major cities on the planet – they could not possibly own it?
+- What about the red-light districts all over the world who advertise massage in most major cities on the planet – can they stake a claim to it?

-How about all the billions of mothers who stroke and massage their babies and children lovingly?
-Do they own it?
+- How about all the billions of mothers who stroke and massage their babies and children lovingly?
+Can they claim it as theirs?

-Then again, maybe all the official massage schools are the owners.
+- Then again, maybe all the official massage schools are the stakeholders.
 They set the curriculum and design the teaching and the mechanics of the craft.

-Possibly the copyrights and patents registration agencies have a claim on massage as well.
+- Possibly the copyrights and patent registration agencies have a claim on massage as well.
 They have their say what name you can use for your massage therapy or massage book and which ones are illegal to use.

-Hmm, who really does own massage now?
-I thought that should be a simple issue, but massage therapy seems to be part of life in lots of ways all over the world.
+Hmm, who really does ‘own’ massage now?
+You might have thought that this should be a simple issue, but massage therapy seems to be part of life in lots of ways all over the world.